Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A range of readings will be set and made available prior to each class.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Scholarship, Communication, Critical

 thinking, Cultural understanding, Ethics, Research.

 - Learning Outcomes

-- The key lines of contemporary debate on Peacebuilding and Development, which include:
+- The key lines of contemporary debate on peacebuilding and

 - The socio-cultural consequences of violent conflicts